 Finally, reasoning power requirements vary depending on the complexity of the task at hand.

-For intricate tasks like lead scoring, which involve analyzing multiple data points and applying complex logic, you'll need a model with strong reasoning capabilities.
+Not every task needs a PhD-level thinker—sometimes you just need basic information quickly.
+For intricate tasks like lead scoring, which involve analyzing multiple data points and applying complex logic, you'll need a model with strong problem-solving capabilities.
 On the other hand, simpler tasks may not require such advanced models, allowing you to save on costs without sacrificing quality.

 The key is to strike the right balance based on your specific requirements and constraints.